nmwitzig/nmwitzig2/_pages/about.md

 I am a PhD student at the Johannes Gutenberg University in Mainz, Germany at [the chair of Daniel Schunk](https://www.public.economics.uni-mainz.de).

-I am interested in Behavioral and Experimental Economics and using Machine Learning techniques in these contexts.
+I do research in Behavioral and Experimental Economics.

 &nbsp;
 &nbsp;